crowi/crowi/README.md

 ### Features

 - Express restarts when a file changed
-- Gulp compiled assets automatically
+- webpack compiled assets automatically

 #### When a trouble occured